googlearchive/webvr-ui/README.md

 The library also supports adding a *Enter 360* link that allows entering a mode where on desktop you can use the mouse to drag around, and on mobile rotate the camera based on the gyroscope without rendering in stereoscopic mode (also known as *Magic Window*)

-Note: This is not an official Google product.

 ### Examples
 - [Basic Usage](http://halfdanj.github.io/webvr-ui/examples/basic.html) Shows how to simply add a button with the default styling to a site using three.js ([source](/examples/basic.html))
 - [A-Frame Usage](http://halfdanj.github.io/webvr-ui/examples/aframe.html) Shows how to use the library with [A-Frame](https://aframe.io) ([source](/examples/aframe.html))